Functional Regression Models with Functional Response: A New Approach and a Comparative Study: Functional Regression Models with Functional Response

 The task of identifying and estimating the operator $m$ in Model~\eqref{FRMFR} is quite challenging, not only due to the effect of the so--called course of dimensionality but also due to the complexity of the statistical objects involved.
-For instance, under the assumption that all functional spaces in the regression model are Hilbertian, the construction of $m(\cdot)$ can be simplified using the usual tools of these spaces: inner product, basis representation, orthogonality.
-But, this assumption has a cost in terms of neighboring as, a continuity property for the regression operator is always needed, i.e. $\lim_{d(\mcal{X}^\prime,\mcal{X})\rightarrow 0} m(\mcal{X}^\prime)=m(\mcal{X})$, meaning that the choice of a particular functional space may affect which data is considered nearby.
+For instance, the mathematical instruments of a Hilbert space (inner product, orthonormal basis) make quite comfortable the treatment of the information stored in functions, making $\mcal{L}_2$ the most popular choice in the FDA literature by far. {But, the key to a successful regression model is the notion of distance or more specifically, the notion of neighborhood as the prediction for a new trajectory is constructed finding its neighbors in the sample/population and combining their responses.
+Neighborhood is defined in terms of the open balls of radius $\epsilon$, i.e. the data which is located at distance less than $\epsilon$: $B(\mcal{X}_0,\epsilon)=\{\mcal{X}: d(\mcal{X}_0,\mcal{X})<\epsilon\}$.
+So, if we restrict ourselves to a Hilbert space by the simplicity of the instruments, we are restricted to the neighborhood determined by the $\mcal{L}_2$ distance that, perhaps, is not the optimal for solving the statistical objective.
+Note that, a continuity property for the regression operator is always needed, i.e. $\lim_{d(\mcal{X}^\prime,\mcal{X})\rightarrow 0} m(\mcal{X}^\prime)=m(\mcal{X})$, meaning that the choice of a particular functional space may affect which data is considered nearby and so, the construction of the regression operator $m$.}

 In the following sections, we will consider different models for estimating the operator $m(\cdot)$ which provide different ways of predicting the functional response.
 The construction of these different models must take into account the characteristics of the functional spaces associated with the covariates and the response as well as the properties of the model itself.